 How to Find Manufacturers in China with Alibaba in 8 Steps.

-If the product you want is already in the market, has low manufacturing complexity, and customization is not highly necessary, a do it yourself online approach will be enough to find your China manufacturer.
+If the product you want is already in the market, has low manufacturing complexity, and customization is not highly necessary, a do it yourself online approach will be enough to find a partner to manufacture in China

 1. Go to Alibaba.com

 2. Type in the product you’re looking for; remember to be as specific as possible.